The Heart of it: how clubs can raise their standards to ensure healthy hearts in their members.

 Screening

 The charity Cardiac Risk in the Young (CRY) operate a mobile screening service where they come to your area for one or two screening days.
 It currently costs £6800 per day and clubs can get together with other local clubs to fundraise for their local communities.
 These costs are considerably lower than private medical services.
 CRY staff will check you have a suitable venue and help you with booking logistics.
 A member who signs up for the screening will fill out a health questionnaire and consent form.
 They will receive a non-invasive ECG which takes 5-10 minutes and an echocardiogram performed by a qualified cardiac physiologist.
-100-120 people can be screening in a day.
+100-120 people can be screened in a day.
 1 in 300 people screened will be identified with a life-threatening condition.
 Screening is advised for 14–35-year-olds and it should be repeated every 2-3 years as heart conditions can manifest themselves at any point.
 You can set up a screening day with CRY via www.testmyheart.org.uk

 cry-blog3-2